 Fundamentals of Multiple Regression: Online

-This course covers enough of the statistical material for the intelligent use of the technique.
+This course covers enough of the statistical material for the intelligent use of multivariate statistical techniques.
 The approach is informal and applied rather than emphasising algebraic manipulation or proofs.

+By the end of the course, you will understand the principles of multiple regression, and be able to conduct regression analyses, interpret the results, obtain regression diagnostics to test the underlying model assumptions and write-up the results for publication.
 Participants can use their preferred statistical software (SPSS, SAS, Stata or R, etc) for the data analysis exercises.
 Data sets are provided; however participants may use their own data if they wish.
+The course notes provide instructions for using the major statistical packages (SPSS, SAS, Stata) for regression.

 This course will be run over 5 days in three sessions per day: